veracode-research/freebsd-perf-fuzz/README.md

 The `patches` directory contains patches to `src/sys/*` in the 12.0-RELEASE source tree.
 It would be a module, but the changes are enough to warrant modification to the static code.
-In the near future I will likely pull a 12.0-RELEASE tree into this repo so as to remove the patch step.
+In the near future I will likely pull a 12.0-RELEASE tree into this repo so as to remove the patch step / make it easier to revert changes on the development side.

 ## Status